SuzuneToumyou/Doomsday_Clock/README.md

 ## Default Doomsday
 The default doomsday date and time is set according to a rumored prophecy.

-## Usage
-1. Download and install the software.
-2. Launch the application.
-3. Watch the countdown to the end of the world!

 ## Note
 This software is intended for entertainment purposes only.
 Please do not take it seriously.